KrestenFM/BBR2GeoPackage/README.md

 The executable has no requirements, but due to a lack of Windows certification and being compiled by Pyinstaller, it is considered "unsafe" by the OS and a false positive trojan can appear.
 If this makes you uncomftable you can run the application yourself in the following steps.

- 1) Create a new conda enviroment, i recommend using [Miniforge-pypy3](https://github.com/conda-forge/miniforge) and i will be assuming this or another conda setup is what you are using.
+ 1) Create a new python enviroment, i recommend using [Miniforge-pypy3](https://github.com/conda-forge/miniforge) and i will be assuming this or another conda setup is what you are using.

       * If you havent allready run the command ```conda create [ENV_NAME]```